nyla-solutions/gedi-geode/gedi-geode-extensions-core/README_LDAP_SecurityMgr.md

 ## Setup LDAP

-For local testing, it is recommended to the use [ApacheDS](http://directory.apache.org/apacheds/).
+For local testing, it is recommended to use [ApacheDS](http://directory.apache.org/apacheds/).

 For an easy install on a Mac, it is also recommended to use the [h3nrik/apacheds](https://hub.docker.com/r/h3nrik/apacheds) docker image.

-Build the image
+Use the following to build the image

 	docker build -t h3nrik/apacheds .

-Run the container
+Run the container using the following command

 	docker run --name ldap -d -p 389:10389 h3nrik/apacheds

-The Apache DS will not be available on port 389.
+The Apache DS will now be available on port 389.
 The default user/password is admin/secret.

-You can use the [ApacheDS Studio](http://directory.apache.org/studio/). the add users for testing.
+You can use  [ApacheDS Studio](http://directory.apache.org/studio/) the add users for testing.

-Also see rhe following the build the images, start Apache DS and add a test user
+Also see the following the scripts build the docker image, start Apache DS and add test LDAP users

 - src/test/resources/ldap/build.sh
 - src/test/resources/ldap/start.sh
-- src/test/resources/ldap/adduser1.sh
+- src/test/resources/ldap/addusers.sh